Optimizing Sensor Allocation against Attackers with Uncertain Intentions: A Worst-Case Regret Minimization Approach: Main Results

 The constraints in \eqref{eq: non-zero-sum-constraints} are explained as follows: Constraint~\eqref{constraint: defender regret} enforces $y$ to be the worst-case regret.
 Constraint~\eqref{constraint: defender policy 1} and \eqref{constraint: defender policy 2} enforce the defender takes a deterministic strategy, constraint~\eqref{constraint: attacker policy 1}, \eqref{constraint: attacker policy 2} enforce attacker takes a deterministic strategy.
 Constraint~\eqref{constraint: sensor number} enforces the defender can not allocate more than $k$ sensors.
 Constraint~\eqref{constraint: worst-case regret defender} enforces that when the attacker $i$ takes action $a_2$, the defender's value at that state $V_{1,i}(s)$ should equal the expected value $\tilde R_1^i(s, \pi_1,a_2)$ of defender against attacker $i$ who takes action $a_2$ at state $s$.
 When the attacker does not take action $a_2$, the constraint is non-binding.
 This set of constraints obtain $V_{1,i}(s)$ by evaluating strategy $\pi_1$ at the state $s$ against the attacker's best response for $\pi_1$.
+Constraint~\eqref{constraint: worst-case regret attacker} enforces that when the attacker $i$ takes action $a_2$, his value $V_{2,i}(s)$ should be the same as his expected value $\tilde R_2^i(s, \pi_1,a_2)$ given that action $a_2$.
+When $a_2$ is not taken at $s$, the attacker's value $V_{2,i}(s)$ should be greater than the expected value $\tilde R_2^i(s, \pi_1,a_2)$ due to the fact that $V_{2,i}(s) = \max_{a_2}\tilde R_2^i(s, \pi_1,a_2)$.
+By enforcing this constraint, we can ensure $V_{2,i}$ is the attacker's value given the defender's strategy $\pi_1$ and the attacker's best response to $\pi_1$.